 The last 3 revolutions can be listed as industrialisation, electrification and digitalisation.
 They were interlinked with continuity from one revolution to the next but the fourth industrial revolution (or so called Industry 4.0) is a distinct one and is evolving at an exponential rather than a linear pace.
 World Economic Forum defines Industry 4.0 as the way we deal quickly with the fusion of the online world and the world of industrial production.
 This brings with it, a transformational disruption in almost every industry.

 Boston Consulting Group's infographic below shows the various dimensions of the fourth industrial revolution.

 Past breakthroughs in technology such as steam machines, electricity and computer are tools that humans use to enhance labour productivity.
 In the previous revolutions, jobs and even industries disappeared but new jobs were created.
 With huge advances in the above shown areas along with Artificial Intelligence (AI) at its core centre, demand for highly skilled workers like IT, Data Science, Blockchain experts, Specialised sales will surge while demand for rank-and-file workers with less education and lower skills will drop.
 There is an hollowing out happening in the middle layer.
 At one end of spectrum, human limbs and sensory perception are still superior while at other end, creativity, communication and common sense are human comparative advantages.
 Hence, jobs in the mddle of the spectrum that are rules and logic based that can be easily programmed suffer from high risk of being victimised by digitalization and AI.
 Even routine and procedural tasks such as bank tellers, administrative clerks, travel agents, hospitality staff and drivers (with advent of autonomous vehicles) are at risk.
-AI is proving to be highly retentive untiring memory for analysis and deduction which means even white collar jobs might not be spared - radiologists, investment advisers, auditors and pharmacists.
+AI is proving to be highly retentive with untiring memory for analysis and deduction which means even white collar jobs might not be spared - radiologists, investment advisers, lawyers, auditors, journalists and pharmacists.